Phoenix (South Korean TV series): Synopsis

 The more Sae-hoon continues to encounter Ji-eun at work (she is hired as a temp at Seo-Rin Group), the more he falls in love with her and realizes he never really got over her.
 Though he never acts on his feelings, Mi-ran senses them and manipulates him, Ji-eun and Jung-min.
 When Sae-hoon finally finds out that Mi-ran can walk and that she has been feeding him so many lies for so long, he breaks up with her for good.
 Mi-ran snaps and becomes increasingly obsessive and destructive.
-After countless crazy and vicious acts, Mi-ran commits suicide by swallowing a whole bottle of sleeping pills then calling Sae-hoon and Ji-eun to her side.
-She dies in Sae-hoon's arms as Ji-eun tearfully looks at what her old friend has become.

 It is later revealed that the so-called "accident" that took the life of Ji-eun's father was actually part of a setup masterminded by Jung-min's father.
 Mr. Seo had wanted to take over the Lee textile business at a very low price, so he arranged a hit-and-run accident that would cause Mr. Lee to stay in the hospital for a few days until the bidding ended (but Mr. Lee ended up dying from his wounds).
 Their relationship could not recover from such a blow, and Ji-eun breaks up with Jung-min.
 To save his father, Jung-min kidnaps Ji-eun to force Sae-hoon to give up proof of Mr. Seo's culpability in Mr. Lee's death.
+Sae-hoon surrenders the proof and Jung-min lets her go.

-But Jung-min later comes to his senses and lets her go, and Mr. Seo is arrested but dies in the hospital before he is convicted.
+Angered by Sae-hoon's interference and personal investigation, Mr. Seo and Jung-min set up a trap that got Sae-hoon arrested on false charges.
+Witnessing Sae-hoon's arrest, Ji-eun visits Jung-min and begs him to clear Sae-hoon of the charges in exchange for her dropping her father's murder case.
+A politician who had been protecting Mr. Seo is summoned by the prosecution on bribery charges.
+Eventually, the investigation reaches Mr. Seo and he is arrested but dies in the hospital before he is convicted.
 Jung-min then leaves for the US to start over.

+Mi-ran visits Sae-hoon, who has been left penniless due to this series of events.
+Mi-ran demands that he stay away from Ji-eun, offering to return all her shares in Sae-hoon's company.
+Sae-hoon snaps back and tells her to leave.
+Mi-ran makes the same offer to Ji-eun and after much deliberation, Ji-eun visits Mi-ran and begs her to save Sae-hoon.
+Seeing Ji-eun kneel before Mi-ran, Sae-hoon suppresses his rage and takes Ji-eun away.
+Watching the two of them, Mi-ran finally commits an irreversible act.
+After countless crazy and vicious acts, Mi-ran commits suicide by swallowing a whole bottle of sleeping pills then calling Sae-hoon and Ji-eun to her side.
+She dies in Sae-hoon's arms as Ji-eun tearfully looks at what her old friend has become.